-This happens when two values are seen together being classified at a higher level than classified of either value personally.
-For instance, the list containing all workers and the other list containing all workers’ salaries is being unclassified.
+This happens when two values are seen together being classified at a higher level than when either value is classified personally.
+For instance, the list containing all workers and the other list containing all workers’ salaries is unclassified.
 In contrast, the combined list will offer the worker’s names with a classified salary.

-When the program tries to keep more data in a buffer than intended to maintain, the scenario is referred to as buffer overflow.
-Because the buffer holds finite data, the one which comes extra that must find a location to be held leads to overflow into the adjacent areas, overwriting the initial valid data before storing it in the locations (Blake, 2019).
-For instance, when the program is waiting for the user to enter his/her name.
-Rather than entering his/her name, the hackers enter an executable command that exceeds the buffer’s sizes.
+The scenario is called buffer overflow when the program tries to keep more data in a buffer than it intended to maintain.
+Because the buffer holds finite data, the one that comes extra that must find a location to be held leads to overflow into the adjacent areas, overwriting the initial valid data before storing it in the locations (Blake, 2019).
+For instance, when the program waits for the user to enter their name.
+Rather than entering their name, the hackers enter an executable command that exceeds the buffer’s size.

-There are several database best practices that help in bolstering the sensitivity of data safety.
-Helps to identify database type, helps in normalization of data, helps in the maintaining of data integrity, provides plans to increase the backup time in the build and keeps the database on its own server.
+Several database best practices help in bolstering the sensitivity of data safety.
+It helps to identify database type, helps in the normalization of data, helps in maintaining data integrity, provides plans to increase the backup time in the build, and keeps the database on its server.

 - Separate Database Servers.

-The database needs technical and specialized security measures to maintain its safety from malicious attackers.
-In addition, having your data on a similar server on your site usually exposes the data to various malicious vectors which target websites.
+The database needs technical and specialized security measures to protect itself from malicious attackers.
+In addition, having your data on a similar server on your site usually exposes the data to various malicious vectors that target websites.

-For instance, when running an online store and keeping your site-sensitive and non-sensitive data on a similar server.
-Ensure that you can use website security measures offered by the hosting provider and the electronic commerce platform security feature in protecting from cyber fraud and attacks (Blake, 2019).
-Although, the sensitive data will be vulnerable to attackers via the site and the online platform.
-Attackers capable of breaching either your site or the online store enable the malicious attackers to access your database potentially.
-To mitigate this particular security risk, separating your database server from any site or platform.
-Real-time security information and event monitoring that is usually dedicated to database security will allow the organization to take immediate action when a breaching attempt occurs.
+For instance, you run an online store and keep your site-sensitive and non-sensitive data on a similar server.
+Ensure you can use website security measures offered by the hosting provider and the electronic commerce platform security feature to protect from cyber fraud and attacks (Blake, 2019).
+However, the sensitive data will be vulnerable to attackers via the site and the online platform.
+Attackers capable of breaching either your site or the online store enable malicious attackers to potentially access your database.
+To mitigate this security risk, you are separating your database server from any site or platform.
+Real-time security information and event monitoring, usually dedicated to database security, will allow the organization to take immediate action when a breaching attempt occurs.

 - Use Web Application and Database Firewalls